-Citation styles mandate certain formatting, word choice, punctuation, capitalization etc. If you are submitting for publication, you will want to read the following which are located at the Gumberg Library Reference Desk:
+Citation styles mandate certain formatting, word choice, punctuation, capitalization etc. If you are submitting for publication, you will want to be familiar with these rules.
+The following books are located at the Gumberg Library Reference Desk:

 The Gumberg Library has also created a document that compares MLA and APA formats and gives more in-depth information on using them in bibliographies than does the DU Writing Center's "Reference List" document in the box above.

 While there are numerous citation styles, the one created by the American Psychological Association is the standard format for psychology.
 It is contained in the

 Publication Manual of the American Psychological Association, 6th Edition

 A copy of this is always available for in-library use at the Reference Desk on th 4th floor of the Gumberg Library.